Kommunarka shooting ground

-The Kommunarka Shooting Site often mistakenly called Kommunarka firing range (Расстрельный полигон «Коммунарка»), former dacha of secret police chief Genrikh Yagoda, was used as an execution site and mass grave from 1937 to 1941.
-Executions may have been carried out there by the NKVD during the Great Terror and until the war started; alternatively, bodies of those shot elsewhere might have been brought there for later interment.
+The Kommunarka shooting site, often mistakenly called Kommunarka firing range (Расстрельный полигон «Коммунарка»)—the former dacha of secret police chief Genrikh Yagoda—was used as an execution site and mass grave from 1937 to 1941.
+Executions of those who were sentenced to death, mainly by Military Collegium of the Supreme Court of the Soviet Union, were performed there by the NKVD during the Great Terror and until 1941.
+It is also possible that the bodies of people shot elsewhere might have been brought there for burial.
 As Russian historian Arseny Roginsky explained: "firing range" was a popular euphemism adopted to describe mysterious and closely-guarded plots of land that the NKVD began to set aside for mass burials on the eve of the Great Terror.

 Identifying the victims

-Talking to Izvestiya in 2007 a representative of the Federal Security Service suggested that approximately 10,000 people had been killed and buried in mass graves at Kommunarka.
+Talking to Izvestiya in 2007, a representative of the Federal Security Service suggested that approximately 10,000 people had been killed and buried in mass graves at Kommunarka.
 Painstaking work by Memorial researchers and others in the 1990s established the identity of 4,527 known to be buried there.
 Their names were published in Memorial's first Book of Remembrance.
 Before Kommunarka opened as a memorial complex in 2018 an archaeological survey indicated that 6,600 bodies probably lay there, the total number of names since reached through further documentary research.

 As with so many other "firing ranges" throughout the former Soviet Union, the FSB (successor to the KGB and the NKVD) retained control of the territory for many decades thereafter.
-Only in 1999, was the land transferred, as with the Butovo firing range south of Moscow, to the Russian Orthodox Church.
+Only in 1999 was the land transferred, as with the Butovo firing range south of Moscow, to the Russian Orthodox Church.
 Only on 14 November 1999 did a plaque commemorating the Victims of Political Repression at the "special installation" finally appear, later than at any other mass burial site in Moscow, comments Arseny Roginsky.
-A church dedicated to Russia's New Martyrs and Confessors, i.e. those who had died for their Christian faith during the Soviet period, was built at Kommunarka and their feast day was thereafter celebrated each year on or around 25 January.
+The Church of Russia's New Martyrs and Confessors of the Faith, dedicated to those who had died for their Christian faith during the Soviet period, was built at Kommunarka, and their feast day was thereafter celebrated each year on or around 25 January.